suxrobGM/aoe4-matchmaking/docs/project-proposal.md

 2. **Exploratory Data Analysis (EDA):** Perform EDA to understand the distributions, relationships, and patterns within the data.
 Visualizations will aid in identifying trends and informing feature engineering.

-3. **Feature Engineering:** Develop new features that may enhance model performance, such as MMR differences, civilization matchup indicators, playstyle metrics, and latency estimates based on server locations.
+3. **Feature Engineering:** Develop new features that may enhance model performance, such as win rate, MMR differences, civilization matchup indicators.

 4. **Clustering Analysis:** Apply clustering algorithms to segment players into groups based on selected features.
 Evaluate the clusters for coherence and interpretability, and refine as necessary.